-Any electronic communications or files created on, stored on, or sent to, from, or via the electronic network are the property of The Cove School.
+Any electronic communications or files created on, stored on, or sent to, from, or via the electronic network are the property of The Cove School and the Cove Career Center.
 Consequently, users do not have any expectation of privacy with respect to such messages and files.
 Users should remember that such messages and files can be recovered from the electronic network's back-up system even after they have been deleted from a user's individual account.
-The Executive Director, Technology Coordinator, and/or their designees may access and review such messages and files when necessary to maintain the integrity and efficient operation of the electronic network; to monitor compliance with the Policy, these Rules and Regulations, and all other rules, regulations, or other terms or conditions of electronic network access authorized by the Executive Director or Technology Coordinator; and to further all other educational, safety and instructional concerns of The Cove School.
-The Cove School also reserves the right to intercept, access, and disclose to appropriate authorities all information created with, sent to, received by, or stored on the electronic network at any time, with or without user notice.
-Use of The Cove School's electronic network to create, store, send, receive, view, or access any electronic communication or other file constitutes consent by the user for The Cove School to access and review such files consistent with this paragraph.
+The Executive Director, Technology Coordinator, and/or their designees may access and review such messages and files when necessary to maintain the integrity and efficient operation of the electronic network; to monitor compliance with the Policy, these Rules and Regulations, and all other rules, regulations, or other terms or conditions of electronic network access authorized by the Executive Director or Technology Coordinator; and to further all other educational, safety and instructional concerns of The Cove School and the Cove Career Center.
+The Cove School and the Cove Career Center also reserve the right to intercept, access, and disclose to appropriate authorities all information created with, sent to, received by, or stored on the electronic network at any time, with or without user notice.
+Use of The Cove School's and Career Center's electronic network to create, store, send, receive, view, or access any electronic communication or other file constitutes consent by the user for The Cove School and the Career Center to access and review such files consistent with this paragraph.